 - Difficulty swallowing food;

-- Recurrent asthma crisis or infections of the superior airways.
+- Recurrent asthma crisis or infections of the upper airways.

-These symptoms tend to get worse when the person bends down to get something from the floor or when the person remains in a horizontal position after a meal, as what usually happens in bed, at night.
+These symptoms tend to get worse when the person bends down to get something from the floor or when the person remains in a horizontal position after a meal (e.g. at night, when lying down in bed).

-Constant reflux can cause intense inflammation in the walls of the esophagus, called esophagitis, which if not treated correctly, can increase the risk of cancer.
+Constant reflux can cause intense inflammation inthe esophagus lining, called esophagitis, which if not treated correctly, can increase the risk of cancer.

 Symptoms in Babies

-Some symptoms that can indicate this condition in babies include frequent vomiting, restless sleep, difficulty breastfeeding and gaining weight, and hoarseness due to the inflammation of the larynx.
+Some symptoms that can suggest this condition in babies include frequent vomiting, restless sleep, difficulty with breastfeeding and gaining weight, and hoarseness due to the inflammation of the larynx.

-In addition, babies can also develop repetitive ear infections due to a frequent inflammation of the airways, or even aspiration pneumonia, due to the entry of food into the lungs.
+In addition, babies can also develop repetitive ear infections due to frequent inflammation of the airways.
+They are also at risk for aspiration pneumonia, due to the entry of food into the lungs.